TheTacBanana/ecsl/README.md

 Optimisations - Compiled bytecode is often severely unoptimized

-Polmorphism - Lacking traits or other forms of compile time adhoc polymorphism
+Polymorphism - Lacking traits or other forms of compile time ad-hoc polymorphism

+Visibility - No public/private visibility modifiers

-Platform - Untested on platform other than x64 Linux, likely works on other platforms due to being compiled for bytecode
+Platform Compatibility - Untested on platforms other than x64 Linux NixOS